 These two templates provide detailed information on the calculation of own funds requirements for foreign exchange (FX) risk.

-The reporting of information on delta and curvature risk (MKR SBM FX1) is separated from the reporting of information on vega risk (MKR SBM FX2), in order to take account of differences in the definition of the buckets and risk factors.
+The reporting of information on delta and curvature risk (MKR SBM FX1) is separated from the reporting of information on vega risk (MKR SBM FX2), to take account of differences in the definition of the buckets and risk factors.

-Institutions that have obtained permission to use the ‘base currency’ approach in accordance with Article 325q(7) of Regulation (EU) No 575/2013 shall consider the dedicated instructions on this approach included in the instructions for template MKR SBM FX1.
+Institutions that have obtained permission to use the ‘base currency’ approach in accordance with Article 325q(7) of Regulation (EU) No 575/2013 shall consider the dedicated instructions on that approach included in the instructions for template MKR SBM FX1.
 The information in template MKR SBM FX2 is not influenced by the use of the ‘base currency’ approach.